dinhosang/template_javascript_site/README.md

 <a name='file-structure'></a>
 ## Create file structure

-In below section any sub points are to signify files/folders created within the above folder.
+In the below section any sub points are to signify files/folders created within the above folder.

-At this point the goal is to only create **empty** folders and files.
+At this point the goal is to only create **empty** folders and **empty** files.
 The structure of a project.

 A 'feature' of GitHub is that it does not push empty folders.